CSharpTeoMan911/TransCryptor/README.md

 ## Installation

-In order to install *TransCryptor* open Command Prompt or PowerShell on Windows, or any other terminal <br>
-on Linux or Mac OS, and type:
+In order to install *TransCryptor* open Command Prompt or PowerShell on Windows, or any other terminal on Linux or Mac OS, and type:

 <br>